 Typically, cash payment is received by Enduro Sponsor for oil production 30 to 60 days after it is produced and for natural gas production 60 to 90 days after it is produced.
-Given that the trust is entitled to a share of the profits from and after July 1, 2011 attributable to production occurring on or after June 1, 2011 and the initial distribution will not occur until December 2011, the initial distribution in December 2011 may relate to net profits received from production from June, July and August of 2011.
+Given that the trust is entitled to production effective June 1, 2011 and the initial distribution will not occur until November 2011, the initial distribution in November 2011 may relate to net profits received from production from June and July of 2011.
 The forecasted cash distributions assume that each of the monthly distributions during the forecasted period will relate to production from a single month.
 To adjust for the lag between the timing of production and the timing of cash received by Enduro Sponsor and the trust, the forecasted cash distributions for the twelve months ending October 31, 2012 are based on estimated production of oil and natural gas for the twelve months ending May 31, 2012.